 We hit the road toward Pinnacles around 9:00 a.m. after meeting up with friend and FitlifeandTravel guest blogger, Sam, at our hotel in Salinas.
-Sam was also traveling and exploring Santa Cruz and Monterey areas over the weekend and shared with us her interesting trip.
+Sam was also traveling and exploring Santa Cruz and Monterey areas over the weekend and shared her interesting trip with us as well.
 She departed San Diego Thursday night drove directly through the areas where the large massive fires were near Los Angeles/Ventura.
 And luckily she finally made it to her destination in Santa Cruz.

 Formulate A Plan

-After following a couple detours along highway 101, we finally arrived at the park entrance to use the restrooms and had a chat with the park ranger.
-We had formulated our plan to explore Pinnacles National Park and map out to venture into Bear Gulch Cave, Balconies Cave, and see the California Condors.
-Things did not go the way we planned exactly, but we still had an amazing experience.
+After following a couple detours along highway 101, we finally arrived at the park entrance to use the restrooms and have a chat with the park ranger.
+We formulated our plan to explore Pinnacles National Park and map out to venture into Bear Gulch Cave, Balconies Cave, and see the California Condors.
+However, things did not go the way we planned exactly, but we still had an amazing experience.